 Each morning a group of year 1's (The Talented Turtles) work in the nurture room.
 They learn through:

 -workstation time personalised to their needs

 -daily fine motor work

 -Makaton learning through nursery rhymes

--small group PE
+-small group PE and swimming

 -yoga and meditation